Apodini/Apodini/Sources/ProtobufferCoding/README.md

 The `ProtoEncoder` and `ProtoDecoder` will always first try to extract an `Int` raw value from given `CodingKey`s.
 If that is not possible, they will try to convert the given key to a `ProtoCodingKey` and call the `mapCodingKey` method.
 If neither one of these options succeeds, encoding / decoding fails.

+**Note:** Single value decoding is currently not supported, because Protobuffers usually come in messages.